 Use payroll integration to prevent errors: You can avoid a lot of problems during the 401(k) deposit review by integrating your payroll and record-keeping systems.

 Want to know more about a 401(k) audit and how to prepare for it?
 Don’t hesitate to contact Human Interest.

 Can small businesses afford to offer 401(k)s?

-That same Wakefield Research survey found that 23% of small business owners don’t offer a 401(k) plan because they can’t afford to match contributions, and 29% said they would consider offering one if plan costs fell.
-Traditionally, offering a 401(k) has been considered expensive for small businesses – but not anymore.
+Traditionally, offering a 401(k) has been considered expensive for small businesses.
+Not anymore.
 It’s no longer necessary to spend thousands of dollars to implement a 401(k) plan.

 For example, Human Interest retirement plan costs start at just $120 a month plus $4 per employee per month—less than half the cost of your typical 401(k) provider.
 In addition, we have zero transaction fees, eliminating hidden costs that can add up, like fees charged when you choose to make changes to your plan.
 We aim to make our plans affordable to employees as well.
-In fact, with a combined 0.57%1 annual cost, a Human Interest plan is less than half of the national average for investment expenses of 1.64%².
+In fact, with a combined 0.57% annual cost¹, a Human Interest plan is less than half of the national average for investment expenses of 1.64%².

-Both employers and employees receive tax benefits for contributing to a matched 401(k) plan.
-Employees can build their nest eggs tax-free, while employers enjoy tax credits and write-offs, lower employee turnover, and a more productive workforce.
+Employers and employees receive tax benefits for contributing to a matched 401(k) plan.
+Employees can build their nest eggs tax-free, while employers enjoy tax credits and write-offs, lower employee turnover, and foster a more productive workforce.
 If you’re a small business, a low-fee retirement program can benefit your employees and your bottom line.

 If you’re looking for a great 401(k) for your employees, click here to request more information about Human Interest.